SME Business Loan Interest Rate in Singapore

-For the initial periods of the loan tenure, a larger portion of the monthly installment payments will be apportioned towards servicing interest portion of the loan.
+For the initial periods of the loan tenure, a larger portion of the monthly installments will be apportioned towards servicing the interest portion of the loan.

-Most SME owners usually mistaken the calculation of EIR.
+Most SME owners usually misunderstand the calculation of EIR.

-When quoted 10% p.a.
-EIR interest for loan amount $100K, most will mentally derive interest per year of $10K.
+When quoted a 10% p.a.
+EIR interest rate for loan amount of $100K, most will mentally compute $10K interest cost per year.

-You’ll need either a financial calculator or loan amortization table to derive the above figures.
+You’ll need either a financial calculator or loan amortization table to derive the figures above.
 You could still calculate the interest portion of the loan for the 1st month with a simple calculator.